 To be successful, outcomes must be measurable over some period of time.
-The full impact of 2030 WRG activities may not be felt fully during the period that 2030 WRG is engaged with a particular country, typically about 2 years.
-Nor can all of a given impact be attributed solely to 2030 WRG-supported interventions.
-Rather, 2030 WRG acts as the early-stage catalyst for deliberative action, jump-starting a process that leads to efficient and equitable water sector reforms.
+The full impact of WRG activities may not be felt fully during the period that WRG is engaged with a particular country, typically about 2 years.
+Nor can all of a given impact be attributed solely to WRGsupported interventions.
+Rather, WRG acts as the early-stage catalyst for deliberative action, jump-starting a process that leads to efficient and equitable water sector reforms.

 Country-specific indicators to measure outcomes must be tailored to meet individual country needs and the length of engagements will depend upon the nature of activities supported in each country.
-Some examples of key impacts that 2030 WRG activities can generate, measured against benchmarks, are the following:
+Some examples of key impacts that WRG activities can generate, measured against benchmarks, are the following:

-- Increased water productivity across the economy; - Improved levels of service provision; - Increased financial viability of the water sector: - More investment by private and public sector, through PPPs; - Activation of water management projects in high-demand sectors like power generation and agriculture; - Creation of effective, results-oriented multi-stakeholder platforms; - Implementation of sound and comprehensive policies that address water security.
+- Increased water productivity across the economy; - Improved levels of service provision; - Increased financial viability of the water sector; - More investment by private and public sector, through PPPs; - Activation of water management projects in high-demand sectors like power generation and agriculture; - Creation of effective, results-oriented multi-stakeholder platforms; - Implementation of sound and comprehensive policies that address water security.

-2030 WRG BACKGROUND
+WRG BACKGROUND